-The information contained in this document is meant to provide public with information about the Crisis Care Continuum and Redwood Memorial Hospital's approach to crisis care during a surge event.
-Redwood Memorial Hospital implements these strategies in crisis situations to assure communication and coordination with Health Care Coalition (HCC) partners, Medical and Health Operational Area Coordinator (MHOAC), Regional Disaster Medical and Health Specialist (RDMHS), the California Department of Public Health (CDPH), Emergency Medical System Authority (EMSA), and public safety partners to assure the invocation of appropriate legal and regulatory protections as appropriate in accord with state and federal laws.
+Information contained in this document is meant to provide the public with information about Petaluma Valley Hospital's crisis care responsibilities during a surge from a catastrophic health event.
+Petaluma Valley Hospital will implement the following strategies and will communicate and coordinate with the Sonoma County Health Care Coalition (HCC) partners, Medical and Health Operational Area Coordinator (MHOAC), Regional Disaster Medical and Health Specialist (RDMHS), the California Department of Public Health (CDPH), Emergency Medical System Authority (EMSA), and public safety partners to assure the invocation of appropriate legal and regulatory protections as appropriate in accord with state and federal laws.
 Recommendations within this document may be superseded by incident specific recommendations by CDPH.